google/vimdoc/README.md

   command may throw.

-The global directives (@stylized, @tagline, @author, @order, and @library) are all detected from the 'main' plugin file.
-The main plugin file is the first file that exists in the following list:
+The global directives (@stylized, @tagline, @author, @order, and @library) are all detected from inside a @section block (usually the Introduction section).

--  &lt;plugin-name&gt;/plugin/&lt;plugin-name&gt;.vim
--  &lt;plugin-name&gt;/instant/flags.vim
--  A unique .vim file in &lt;plugin-name&gt;/ftplugin
--  &lt;plugin-name&gt;/autoload/&lt;plugin-name&gt;.vim
--  A unique .vim file in &lt;plugin-name&gt;/autoload

 ### Inline Directives